-Both the S-1 and the E-M10 II have been discontinued, but can regularly be found used on eBay.
+Both the S-1 and the E-M10 II have been discontinued, but can regularly be found used on ebay.
 The E-M10 II was replaced by the Olympus E-M10 III, while the S-1 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Kodak S-1 Manual (free pdf) or the online Olympus E-M10 II Manual.
+Further information on the features and operation of the S-1 and E-M10 II can be found, respectively, in the Kodak S-1 Manual (free pdf) or the online Olympus E-M10 II Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Kodak S-1 and the Olympus E-M10 II?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Kodak PixPro S-1: